apache/tomee/examples/schedule-expression/README.md

 The EJB Timer Service allows entity beans, stateless session beans, and message-driven beans to be registered for timer callback events at a specified time, after a specified elapsed time, or after a specified interval."

-For a complete description of the TimerService, please refer to the JEE tutorial dedicated to the [Timer Service](http://docs.oracle.com/javaee/6/tutorial/doc/bnboy.html).
+For a complete description of the TimerService, please refer to the Java EE tutorial dedicated to the [Timer Service](http://docs.oracle.com/javaee/6/tutorial/doc/bnboy.html).

 ## FarmerBrown